Cabin Fever (2002 film)

-Cabin Fever is a 2002 American comedy horror film co-written and directed by Eli Roth (in his directorial debut) and the first installment in the Cabin Fever franchise.
-The film stars Rider Strong, Jordan Ladd, James DeBello, Cerina Vincent, Joey Kern, and Giuseppe Andrews.
-Inspired by a real-life experience where Roth developed a skin infection during a trip to Iceland, the story follows a group of college students who rent a cabin in the woods and fall victim to an unknown flesh-eating disease.
+Cabin Fever is a 2002 American comedy horror film, co-written and directed by Eli Roth in his directorial debut.
+It follows a group of college students who rent a cabin in the woods, where they unwittingly come in contact with an unknown flesh-eating disease.
+It stars Rider Strong, Jordan Ladd, James DeBello, Cerina Vincent, Joey Kern, and Giuseppe Andrews.

+Roth was inspired to write the screenplay after developing a skin infection during a trip to Iceland.
+Principal photography of Cabin Fever took place in North Carolina in late 2001.